Hiram College Profile

-- 222 students presently enrolled in eight majors: Accounting and Financial Management, Business Management, Communication, Environmental Studies, Integrated Environmental Studies, Healthcare Services Management, Humanities and Fine Arts, and Social Sciences
+- 222 Weekend College students are presently enrolled in eight majors: Accounting and Financial Management, Business Management, Communication, Environmental Studies, Integrated Environmental Studies, Healthcare Services Management, Humanities and Fine Arts, and Social Sciences

 - Master of Arts in Interdisciplinary Studies, a flexible interdisciplinary graduate program that enables students to examine issues from multiple perspectives and equips individuals with the knowledge, critical thinking abilities, analytical tools, communication skills, and aesthetic sensibilities to address complex, multi-faceted questions that do not lend themselves to straightforward solutions.

 - Limited to 20 students per entering class.

 - 90 percent of faculty hold the Ph.D. or other terminal degree in their field.

 Student to Faculty Ratio

 10 to 1